American Oxygen: Critical reception

-"American Oxygen" attracted widespread praise by music critics.
 Vulture's Lockett wrote "But just in case the song doesn't wind up replacing our national anthem, it'd also make for the perfect Empire theme song."
 Tietjen of VH1 described "American Oxygen" as different for 180 degrees from her previous single, "Bitch Better Have My Money", and not as raw as "FourFiveSeconds".
 Ailbhe Mahone of the Irish Times declared the single as 'Track of the Week' and called it "epic".
 She also wrote, "When she sings the line ‘we are the new America’, we defy you not to feel a shiver down your spine."

 Rob Le Donne of The Guardian wrote that the single features more "serious" Rihanna than the persona on her previous singles, "it's hard to tell exactly what Rihanna is trying to say – but maybe that’s the point."
 Further more, he praised the producers Alex da Kid and West and the "layered" production that they have done on the song.
 However, he thought that "American Oxygen" is not "radio-friendly" unlike Eminem and Rihanna's 2010 single "Love the Way You Lie", which was also produced by Alex da Kid, or Rihanna's songs from her previous album, Unapologetic, including "Diamonds" and "Pour It Up".
 Le Donne wrote "So why is Rihanna, arguable queen of the club jam, putting out such a heavy single when she could have released another party banger?"
 To answer his question he put out two theories, on the first one, he thought that putting out the song is a "calculated move driven to get people talking about her again" because she has been musically inactive for three years, or the second theory that "Rihanna wants to move past her commercial dance tracks and actually comment on today's society".